Frequently Asked Questions

 Is there anything cadets can’t do?

 Because of our insurance requirements, cadets cannot become ambulance drivers.
 From time to time, in the interest of our teens’ mental health and physical safety, cadets will be removed from potentially upsetting or dangerous scenes.
 Cadets may not work past 11pm or spend the night at the squad building.
+Cadets always work under the supervision of an adult crew chief.

 What does EMT school require?